+Opinion.
 There’s a frequently asked question on certain forums along the lines of “how will I die of my Neuroendocrine Cancer?“.
+I also see it occasionally in a list of internet search terms that led to a hit on my blog site (I don’t know who searched, just that this search term led to my site being viewed).
+I just hope they found this post!
 Personally, I find it slightly unsettling, although I can understand why certain people might ask.
-I accept it as a question but I believe there are times and places for it and that a public forum is not the place to have it.
-The vast majority of people do not go to a forum to find out how they might die.
-I can see a list of search terms for hits on my blog site (I don’t know who searched just what was searched).
-Would you believe this also appears from time to time.
-I just hope they found this post!
+I accept it as a question, but I believe there are times and places for it and that a public forum is not the place to have it.
+The vast majority of people do not go to a forum to find out how they might die and there are many who are in a vulnerable condition having just been diagnosed.

-I don’t tend to dabble in death – it’s just quite difficult to talk about it in a blog which is part designed to be positive and offer hope.
+I don’t tend to dabble in death – it’s just quite difficult to talk about it in a blog that is partly designed to be positive and offer hope.
 So why am I talking about death inside this positive blog?
-Well, apart from thinking the thread mentioned above might scare readers who are already frightened by their diagnosis, perhaps quite recent, and do not want the answer to this question, I also think it might be perceived as a bit ‘glass half empty’.
+Well, apart from thinking the thread mentioned above might scare already frightened readers, I also think it might be perceived as a bit ‘glass half empty’.
 Both of these things are not good, thus why I believe the question should be between the person wanting to know and a specialist.

 On a similar subject, for those looking online for NETs prognostic data, I offer the following advice:

 - Be careful surfing the internet, some sites have NETs prognostic data from the ark.

 - Even if you find the very latest data, interpretation is difficult due to the heterogeneity of NETs, different stages and grades, comorbidities, age and no doubt many other factors.
 Please also note the ‘very latest’ data is probably a few years old.